The Time, the Place and the Girl (1946 film)

 The Time, the Place and the Girl is a 1946 American Technicolor musical comedy film directed by David Butler and starring Dennis Morgan, Jack Carson, Janis Paige and Martha Vickers.
-The film was produced and distributed by Warner Brothers.
+The film was produced and distributed by Warner Bros.
+Pictures.
 It is unrelated to the 1929 film The Time, the Place and the Girl.

 Plot

-Steve and Jeff are about to open a nightclub when a man named Martin Drew who represents conductor Ladislaus Cassel claims that Cassel, who is living next door, objects to the club's music and that it disturbs his granddaughter, Victoria, an aspiring opera singer.
+Steve and Jeff are about to open a nightclub when Martin Drew objects on behalf of conductor Ladislaus Cassel, who lives next door.
+Drew claims that Cassel objects to the club's music and says that it disturbs his granddaughter, Victoria, an aspiring opera singer.

-It turns out that Cassel himself is fine with the club but Vicki's grandmother Lucia is against it.
+It turns out that Cassel himself is fine with the club, but Vicki's grandmother Lucia is against it.
 Cassel also urges Vicki not to marry Andrew, her fiancée, without being certain.
 After she meets Steve, she is attracted to him.
 Steve has a girlfriend, Elaine Winters, who is trying to persuade John Braden, a rich Texan, to finance the club.
 Elaine is upset about Vicki's presence and threatens to marry Braden.

-Jeff and his girlfriend, singer Sue Jackson, hope to get a new show off the ground, but both Vicky's grandmother and Steve's girl Elaine keep interfering.
+Jeff and his girlfriend, singer Sue Jackson, hope to get a new show off the ground, but both Lucia and Elaine keep interfering.
 Cassel offers to finance the show provided Vicky can be in it.
 Lucia is livid until she reluctantly attends the show, at which she is charmed and gives her approval.